marksoper/parent.cc/28June2013/doma.md

-## DOMA Ruling Huge For Same-Sex Parents
+## Historic Supreme Court Ruling For Same-Sex Parents

 This week the US Supreme Court Struck down the Defense of Marriage Act (DOMA), a 1996 law preventing the federal government from recognizing same-sex marriage.
 The court determined that same-sex families were being denied dignity, protections, and benefits afforded to other families, causing financial harm to married gay couples and their children.